Cannabis Facility Construction — Nationwide

 Cannabis Facility Construction

 Cannabis construction is one of the most MEP-intensive and regulatory-complex building types in commercial construction.
-Indoor cultivation facilities require HVAC systems capable of removing 30–50 BTU/SF/hr of lighting heat load, precise humidity control, odor mitigation per IMC and local ordinances, electrical infrastructure delivering 50–100W/SF for lighting, and security systems mandated by state cannabis licensing authorities.
+Indoor cultivation facilities require HVAC systems capable of removing 30–50 BTU/SF/hr of lighting heat load, precise humidity control, odor mitigation, electrical infrastructure delivering 50–100W/SF for lighting, and security systems mandated by state cannabis licensing authorities.

 At Terrapin Construction Group (TCG), cannabis facility construction is delivered through our design-build model — integrating architectural design, MEP engineering, preconstruction, and construction management.
 This integrated approach is critical in cannabis where HVAC, electrical, and plumbing can represent 40%–60% of total construction cost.